bfoste01/mytemplate/README.md

 These is the template for my website, www.ericlagergren.com (EricLagerg.github.io)

-It's a website, so it really doesn't need a license, but I figured I'd choose one anyway, so it's covered under the MIT License, found in my license.txt file.
+---

+All these files are covered under the MIT License, which can be found in the LICENSE.txt file.
+Feel free to use, fork, whatever.
+It's fairly straightforward.
+Feel free to contact me if you need help.`